pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 1. Use your AWS account ID or account alias, your IAM user name, and your password to sign in to the IAM console.

-2. In the navigation bar on the upper right, choose your user name, and then choose **My Security Credentials**.
+2. In the navigation bar on the upper right, choose your user name, and then click **My Security Credentials**.

-3. To create an access key, choose **Create access key**.
-Then choose Download .csv file to save the access key ID and secret access key to a CSV file on your computer.
+3. To create an access key, click **Create access key**.
+Then choose **Download .csv file** to save the access key ID and secret access key to a CSV file on your computer.
 Store the file in a secure location.
 You will not have access to the secret access key again after this dialog box closes.
 After you download the CSV file, choose Close.
 When you create an access key, the key pair is active by default, and you can use the pair right away.

 #### Step 3: Export data from the upstream TiDB cluster to Amazon S3 using Dumpling